YizeZhang/Net_Diff/README.md

    2. Fix bug of BDS-3 satellite data/pilot observation, attitude mode and PCO correction.

-   3. Fix bug of approximate coordinateestimation.
+   3. Fix bug of approximate coordinate estimation.

    4. Fix bug in tightly combined RTK

 2020/01/03
    1. Fix bug of valid period of the Planet ephemeris file

+2020/01/08
+   1. Modify GUI for easier and friendier use.